 Conclusion

-In conclusion, Optical Character Recognition (OCR) technology has revolutionized document processing and automation in the banking sector.
-By digitizing and extracting key information from various documents, OCR enables banks to streamline account opening processes, expedite loan origination, and enhance fraud detection and compliance efforts.
+In summary, Optical Character Recognition (OCR) has transformed document handling and automation across the banking industry.
+By converting and extracting data from diverse documents, OCR streamlines account opening, accelerates loan processing, and strengthens fraud detection and compliance.